coyotemojo/msan622/final-project/README.md

  As a result of the feedback, I completely removed the gridlines in the plot and replaced them with manually set vertical and horizontal lines occuring precisely between every axis label location.
 This took me quite a while to figure out, but when I was done I had created individual cells for each intersection that perfectly held the dots for each user.
 Any confusion about location for each user was gone!
 The result is sort of a scatterplot heatmap, but it seems to work well.

+ I did not have a prototype of my small multiples avaiable for feedback, but I did have a user map that showed where in the U.S. the users were located.
+This map was barely done however, so it didn't really generate much feedback other than some brainstorming on what to include in the plot.
+In the end, I scrapped the map and decided to use a small multiples boxplot to visualize ratings by genre across demographic profile.

   * Description of prototype presented
   * Changes made based on feedback
   * Feedback you found helpful and why